Geoffrey Rush: Early life and education

 Geoffrey Roy Rush was born on 6 July 1951 in Toowoomba, Queensland, the son of Merle (Bischof), a department store sales assistant, and Roy Baden Rush, an accountant for the Royal Australian Air Force.
 His father was of English, Irish, and Scottish ancestry, and his mother was of German descent.
 He has an older sister.
 His parents divorced when he was five, and his mother subsequently took him to live with her parents in suburban Brisbane.
 Before he began his acting career, Rush attended Everton Park State High School, and graduated from the University of Queensland with a bachelor's degree in Arts.
 While at university, he was talent-spotted by Queensland Theatre Company (QTC) in Brisbane.
 Rush began his career with QTC in 1971, appearing in 17 productions.

-In 1975, Rush went to Paris for two years and studied mime, movement and theatre at L'École Internationale de Théâtre Jacques Lecoq, before returning to resume his stage career with QTC.
+In 1975, Rush went to Paris for two years and studied mime, movement and theatre at L'École Internationale de Théâtre Jacques Lecoq.
 While at Lecoq, Rush trained under infamous master clown Philippe Gaulier.
+Afterwards he returned to Brisbane, where he continued to work at QTC.
 In 1979, he shared an apartment with actor Mel Gibson for four months while they co-starred in a stage production of Waiting for Godot.